 Robbie Donaldson was Chair of the Trust's Distribution Committee until July 2016, when he handed over to Gordon MacGregor, a fellow Sandhurst platoon member with Dougie.
 He became a Project Manager in the Wind Energy industry when he left the Armed Forces in 2012.
 He was at school and university with Dougie and joined the Army with him.
 During his 6 years in the Forces, Robbie served with The Highlanders, 4th Batallion Royal Regiment of Scotland which included Operational Tours of Iraq and Afghanistan.
-In addition to acclimatising to civilian life, he had to get used to life as a married man when he married Caroline in the north of Scotland at the end of December 2012.
-Robbie and Caroline are now proud parents of two children.
+The Trust reluctantly accepted Robbie's decision to resign following his move to Canada with the family in 2017.

 Aurore Ankarcrona Ogden

 Aurore is Art Events Manager at The Arts Club in Mayfair.
 Prior to this she worked for Hiltzik and in broadcast journalism at CNN on the New York Breaking News Desk where she produced items for CNN’s domestic daily shows, as well as interviewing and writing for CNN.com.
 Aurore graduated from University College London with a B.A.
 Honors degree in History of Art and a minor in Anthropology.
 Born and raised in London, she speaks fluent Swedish and Spanish and was excited to move back to England from America in early 2014.